Actually Cool Things to Do in Houston this Fall

 We missed it last year, but the open-air Miller Outdoor Theatre has finally reopened, putting on a season of lively stage productions—think: live jazz, ballet, and musical theater—that are absolutely cool and absolutely free.
 Show up early with a blanket, some boxed wine, and a spread of local cheeses and have yourself a merry little picnic on the lawn or score one of the covered seats by reserving a ticket ahead of time.

-We love Houston summer, but it DAMN, is it ever hot.
-Duck out of the sun for a few hours by hitting up the newly-unveiled Cidercade off Canal.
+We love Houston, but it DAMN, is it ever hot.
+Duck out of the sun for a few hours by hitting up the Cidercade off Canal.
 There, you’ll find over 275 arcade games, a whopping 48 hard ciders, kombuchas, seltzers, and wines on tap, and, perhaps most importantly, glorious, glorious air-conditioning.
 Admission runs 10 bucks for the day or 15 for a monthly membership.
+You can also up your game at newish spots like Palace Social (reincarnation of the much-beloved Palace Bowling Lanes) and classic arcade bar EightyTwo over in EaDo.

 Welcome live music back into your life